docker-archive/ucp_lab/README.md

 ##Task 5: Use Docker Compose
 In this task we'll use Docker Compose to stand up a multi-tier voting application.

-1. Make sure you're ssh'd into **ducp-2**

-3. Use the editor of your choice to createa a file named `docker-compose.yml`, and copy the following commands into your new file.
+1. Use the editor of your choice to createa a file named `docker-compose.yml`, and copy the following commands into your new file.

 		voting-app:
   		  image: dockercond2/dockercon-voting-app